BasedLinux/bsd/doc/manual/source/store/derivation/index.md

 So far, we have used store paths to refer to derivations.
 That works because we've implicitly assumed that all derivations are created *statically* --- created by some mechanism out of band, and then manually inserted into the store.
-But what if derivations could also be created dynamically within Nix?
+But what if derivations could also be created dynamically within Bsd?
 In other words, what if derivations could be the outputs of other derivations?

 > **Note**
 >
-> In the parlance of "Build Systems à la carte", we are generalizing the Nix store layer to be a "Monadic" instead of "Applicative" build system.
+> In the parlance of "Build Systems à la carte", we are generalizing the Bsd store layer to be a "Monadic" instead of "Applicative" build system.

 How should we refer to such derivations?
 A deriving path works, the same as how we refer to other derivation outputs.